Last Updated on 19/09/2021 by Clotilde Passalacqua

-Lett’s move on to some considerations on which island to visit in Maldives and whether Maafushi (probably the best know of the Maldives local island) can meet your needs and dreams.
+Let’s move on to some considerations on which island to visit in Maldives and whether Maafushi (probably the best known of the Maldives local island) can meet your needs and dreams.

-How to choose the perfect local island in Maldives and how to get there
+How to choose the best island in Maldives and how to get there

 Considering the presence of 26 atolls and almost 1,200 islands scattered over a 1,000km square surface, and the still scarce information on the most remote islands it is not difficult to feel confused.

-The islands are scattered over a very large area of the Indian ocean.
-Arriving in Male, if you want to reach the most distant islands on a budget you will have to carefully plan your itinerary and include long transfer times.
+The islands in the Maldives are scattered over a very large area of the Indian ocean.
+Arriving in Male, if you want to reach the most distant islands on a budget you will have to carefully plan your itinerary and include long transfer times with a local ferry.

 Atoll transfer is a good site that shows local connections between some atolls.
 It is a good starting point to understand which atolls are connected and how much time you need for the transfer.

-When you have at least an idea of where to go however, I suggest you contact your hotel / guesthouse; their local knowledge is very useful in case of information not updated on the net, or other events that could modify the regular connections.
+When you have at least an idea of where to go however, I suggest you contact your hotel / guesthouse to get the latest ferry timetable; their local knowledge is very useful in case of information not updated on the net, or other events that could modify the regular connections.